Comprehensive Dental Exam

 Routine Teeth Cleaning & Periodic Exam

 Why Are Routine Preventative Teeth Cleanings and Exams Necessary?

 A regular cleaning and exam is the best way to help ensure optimal dental health.
 During your exam, periodontal (bone and gum) assessment will be performed to determine the type of dental cleaning and recall interval that is appropriate for you.

 For patients with healthy gums, professional dental cleaning appointments are recommended every 6 months.
 For patients with compromised gums, the frequency of the cleanings is customized based on the patent’s needs.

-Our registered dental hygienist will remove plaque and tartar from your teeth that you may not be able to remove at home by brushing and flossing.
+Our registered dental hygienists will remove plaque and tartar from your teeth that you may not be able to remove at home by brushing and flossing.
 In addition, measurements of the gums will be taken annually to catch any signs of gum disease and oral hygiene recommendations will be provided to improve and reinforce your daily routine.
 Your teeth will be polished to remove stain, leaving your mouth feeling refreshed.

 After that, Dr. Tufa will perform a periodic dental exam (every 6 months) to assess and screen for any problems that may arise.
 Digital xrays will be reviewed for cavities, failing restorations, recurrent decay, bone pathologies and infections of the nerve.
 Oral cancer screening will also be completed at this time.